Scaling laws for the sensitivity enhancement of non-Gaussian spin states

 Diffusive dephasing thus leads to a reduction of the scaling exponent by a factor of $2$, independently of the preparation time $\alpha$.
 An optimization over $\alpha$ and $\sigma$ shows that, at fixed $\epsilon$, the largest achievable quantum gain is given by $\xi^{-2}\sim N^{1/2}$, which analytically confirms a result that was numerically obtained in Ref.~\cite{HammererQuantum2020}.
 When choosing $\alpha=3/5$, we obtain a maximal gain of $\xi^{-2} \sim N^{2/5}$.
 This scaling was found to be optimal for linear spin squeezing in the presence of diffusive dephasing due to cavity losses \cite{PawlowskiEPL2016,MonikaPRA2010,LerouxPRA2012}.

-\textit{Unifying expression.---}Our results can be summarized in a single unifying expression for the sensitivity gain in the limit of large $N$ that is valid over the full range of time scales $\chi t<N^{-1/2}$:
+\textit{Unifying expression.---}Our results can be summarized in a single unifying expression for the sensitivity gain in the limit of large $N$ that is valid over the full range of timescales $\chi t<N^{-1/2}$:

 This expression describes precisely how the sensitivity gain is limited by sub-optimal measurements ($M$) and noise ($B$).
 Depending on the chosen measurement scheme, we obtain $M_{\mathrm{L}}=N^4(\chi t)^6/6$, $M_{\mathrm{NL}}=N^6(\chi t)^{10}/270$, $M_{\mathrm{Q}}=N^8(\chi t)^{14}/875$ and $M_{\mathrm{MAI}}=0$.
 The effect of decoherence is accounted for by the terms $B_{\rm bal}=\epsilon N^{1+\gamma} (\chi t)^2$ and $B_{\rm dif}=\epsilon N\chi t$ for all measurements except MAI which gives rise to $B_{\rm bal,MAI}=4\epsilon N^{1+\gamma} (\chi t)^2$ and $B_{\rm dif}=2\epsilon N\chi t$ because of the two nonlinear evolutions of duration $\chi t$.
 The result~(\ref{eq:unifying}) predicts the scaling laws and optimal times in all cases discussed above.
-A detailed derivation of all results and an extended discussion will be exposed in a separate paper~\cite{LongPaper}
+A detailed derivation of all results and an extended discussion will be exposed in a separate paper~\cite{LongPaper}.

 \textit{Conclusions.---}We analytically identified the metrological potential associated with states that are generated by the one-axis-twisting evolution beyond the optimal squeezing time.
 We have found a unified scaling law of the metrological gain that continuously connects different optimal measurement strategies as a function of the preparation time.
 We further showed how the sensitivity scaling is modified by the presence of dominant dephasing processes in atomic experiments.
 For ballistic dephasing, we reveal in the thermodynamic limit a discontinuous behavior of the quantum gain as a function of the preparation time.
-The critical preparation time, after which further quantum gains are suppressed by decoherence, predicts how much noise can be tolerated in order to sustain a quantum advantage with increasingly sensitive spin states.
-Our results identify optimal strategies for achieving significant quantum enhancements with non-Gaussian spin states in atomic experiments under realistic conditions.
+The critical behavior presents characteristic traits of a phase transition.
+However, the discontinuity is observed here as a function of the evolution time in a dissipative system.
+Whether a connection with generalized concepts of quantum phase transitions~\cite{DiehlPRL2010,HeylREPPROG2018} can be established remains an interesting open question.